If you meet certain eligibility criteria, you can renew your NSW driver licence online, for a term of 1, 3 or 5 years.

 - Select the 'Renew online' button.

-- Log into your MyServiceNSW Account, or sign up now.
+- Log in, or create your MyServiceNSW Account.
 If your account is new or was not previously linked to Roads, enter your NSW driver licence details.

 Select your renewal details.